Azure/azure-functions-powershell-worker/README.md

 Copy-Item -Recurse -Force ./src/bin/Debug/netcoreapp2.1/publish/ "/usr/local/Cellar/azure-functions-core-tools/$(func --version)/workers/powershell"
 ```

+> NOTE: if the powershell folder already exists, you should delete it or debugging won't work.

 Then `cd` into a Function App with PowerShell as the worker runtime
 (NOTE: There's an example PowerShell Function App in the `examples` folder).